ckamm/solana-accountsdb-connector/README.md

 This project is about streaming Solana account updates for a specific program into other databases or event queues.

+Having an up to date version of all account data data in a database is particularly useful for queries that need access to all accounts.
+For example, retrieving the addresses of Mango Markets accounts with the largest unrealized PnL goes from "getProgramAccounts from a Solana node for 50MB of data and compute locally (3-10s total)" to "run a SQL query (150ms total)".

+The database could also be used as a backend for serving `getMultipleAccounts` and `getProgramAccounts` queries generally.
+That would reduce load on Solana RPCt nodes while decreasing response times.

 Supported Solana sources:
 - AccountsDB plugin (preferred) plus JSONRPC HTTP API (for initial snapshots)